Skip to main content

 The Prize

-The Innovation Prize is awarded a TEK staff member who has brought TEKs and SDUs knowledge within education or research into play and created value for and with society in a new and innovative way.
+The Innovation Prize is presented to TEK staff member who has applied TEK’s and SDU’s knowledge in a new and innovative way within education or research – and created value for and with society.
+The prize may recognise either a long‑term innovative effort at the faculty or university, or a specific activity undertaken within the past year.

 Assessment

-TEK Innovation will assess all incoming nominations and bring forward a maximum of three candidates to the TEK Management, who will choose the prize recipient.
+The TEK Leadership Group will assess all incoming nominations and choose the prize recipient.

 The prize recipient must meet one or more of the following criteria:

-- Has had research results which have been actively translated into research-based solutions or technologies and have brought it into use in collaboration with industry or public authorities.
+• Has had research results which have been actively translated into research-based solutions or technologies and have brought them into use in collaboration with industry or public authorities.

-- Has contributed to creation of a business which products or services are original and transferable and have created or have potential to create benefit for society.
+• Has contributed to creation of a company whose products or services are original and transferable and have created or have potential to create benefit for society.

 Previous recipients